Celery Seed – Used in Mediterranean and North American Dishes

 Classic Two-Color Cole Slaw

-Shred all cabbage as thin as possible and set aside in large bowl.
-In another bowl mix mayo, vinegar, onion, sugar, and spices until smooth.
-Pour mayo mixture over cabbage and shredded carrots.
-Toss well and season with additional salt and pepper if necessary.
-If creamier dressing is desired, add a bit more mayo after mixing dressing over cabbage.
+Shred both the green and red cabbage as thinly as possible and set aside in a large bowl.
+In another bowl, mix the mayo, vinegar, onion, sugar, and spices until smooth.
+Pour the mayo mixture over the cabbage and shredded carrots.
+Toss well and season with additional salt and pepper if needed.
+For a creamier dressing, add a bit more mayo after mixing it with the cabbage.
 Serve well chilled.

 Facebook